-- Ph.D. in philosophy from Emory University
+- Ph.D. in philosophy, Emory University

-- B.A. in philosophy from Ohio State University
+- B.A. in philosophy, Ohio State University

 - B.A.
-Judaic studies from Ohio State University
+Judaic studies, Ohio State University

 Institutional Review Board policy; research ethics with vulnerable populations; collaborative health research methodologies; public health research ethics (biobanking, CBPR ethics, genetics research, etc.); public communication about research and research ethics.